zolotarovgl/phylogeny/README.md

 - manage --force and re-running
 - Add fasttree
 - Add HMM search
+- Clustering guided by representative sequence alignment and phylogeny
 - Sequence reclustering after initial clusters have been built - to include distant homologs in the species of interest
+- MMSeqs clustering should output a canonical clustering file - akin to broccoli and mcl (each cluster per line) => update parsing functions!
+- Think carefully how would you like to handle the clustering
+- Make it species-focused / Ctenphora focused.
+Such that you can flag the lineage-specific duplicates

 Installation:
 ```bash